 |Catalan dancing Barcelona|

-Throughout the region of Catalunya or within the Barcelona area, you may have come across a curious but enthralling spectacle of Catalan dancing; where circles of people join their hands together and with them raised; dance with very small, precise steps, slowly round and round whilst people join to make the circle bigger.
+Throughout the region of Catalunya or within the Barcelona area, you may have come across a curious but enthralling spectacle of Catalan dancing; where circles of people join their hands together and with them raised; dance with small, precise steps, slowly round and round whilst people join to make the circle bigger.
 This is the Sardana: the traditional national dance of Catalunya.

 |Sardana Dancing - Musicians|

-It is very special to the Catalans - not only does it bring the people of Catalunya together; it is a symbol of their national pride and identity.
+It is important to the Catalans - not only does it bring the people of Catalunya together; it is a symbol of their national pride and identity.
 To understand the meaning behind the dance, it is important to look at the historical context behind this supposedly simplistic idea of Catalan dancing.

-The Catalans are a very proud and patriotic people with distinct traditions and culture that set them aside from Castellan Spain.
+The Catalans are a proud and patriotic people with distinct traditions and culture that set them aside from Castellan Spain.
 Many Catalans consider the region of Catalunya to be distinct from Spain and even though it is within Spain there has been much campaigning for an independent Catalunya for over 150 years.

 Franco, the Spanish dictator who ruled for 30 years from the late 1940's to 1975, saw the Catalans as a threat - their desire for independence and their deep national pride was considered by Franco to be insolent, arrogant and a personal affront.
 His dislike for the Catalans was such that he enforced many crippling laws in an attempt to remove the traditions and language of the Catalan culture and thus make Spain a uniform state.
 Among other rules he enforced, he banned Catalan being spoken as well as any of the Catalan traditions, one of the main being of course, the Sardana.